Skip to main content

 Frequently Asked Questions

 Take care of yourself and your family first.
 The administrative tasks can wait a few days.
-When you're ready, start by finding the estate planning documents — trust, will, powers of attorney.
-Everything else flows from what those documents say (or don't say).
+When you're ready, do two things: find the estate planning documents — trust, will, powers of attorney — and order certified death certificates.
+Everything else flows from what those documents say (or don't say), and almost nothing can be done without a certified copy in hand.
+Most families need 10 to 15; work out how many before you order.

 Check their files at home, any safe deposit box, and ask their attorney if they had one.
 Some people tell family members where documents are kept; others don't.
 If you can't find anything, you may need to proceed as if there's no estate plan — which means state intestacy laws control.